tophefo/IpCamera/README.md

 6. Consider using a SSD, HDD or a tmpfs (ram drive) if using SD/flash cards as the HLS streams are written to the FFMPEG_OUTPUT folder.
 Only a small amount of storage is needed.

-To create a tmpfs of 10mb at /cameratmpfs/ run this command to open the file for editing.
+To create a tmpfs of 20mb at /tmpfs/ run this command to open the file for editing.
+Recommend using 20Mb per camera that uses this location although it could use less than half that amount if carefully streamlined for less ram.

 ```
 nano /etc/fstab